-This page contains links to the free original text of Henry IV Part 1 by Shakespeare.
+This page contains links to the free original Henry IV Part 1 full text by Shakespeare.

 The language used in Shakespeare’s day is slightly different to today’s modern English, which is reflected in the text.
 Our article on Shakespeare & early modern English, or our Shakespeare dictionary, will help you to understand the language as you read through the original text